StreamFinance-Protocol/klyra-docs/docs/finance/custody.md

 ---

 # Custody
-Klyra custody functions the same way as Ethereum or Bitcoin custody, user funds are held securely on-chain in accounts controlled by private keys held by the users or a service provider trusted by the users (not Klyra).
-Anyone can create an account by generating a private key, and must ensure these keys are stored safely to prevent loss of funds.
-The simplest setup is one account per user, allowing Klyra to handle all accounting directly.
-Alternatively, services integrating with Klyra can use a single account for multiple users, leveraging subaccounts (explained in the accounting section) or custom logic to manage funds.
-This approach may reduce fees and risks through position aggregation but requires a more advanced integration.
+Klyra custody operates similarly to Ethereum or Bitcoin custody: user funds are held securely on-chain in accounts controlled by private keys.
+These keys are held either by users themselves or by their trusted exchange (not by Klyra).
+Anyone can create an account by generating a private key, but must safeguard these keys to prevent loss of funds.

+For exchanges, the simplest approach is to use one account per user, which allows Klyra to handle all accounting directly.
+For more advanced integrations, services can use a single account to manage multiple users by utilizing [subaccounts](./accounting#subaccounts) or custom logic.
+While this approach can reduce fees and minimize risks through position aggregation, it requires more sophisticated implementation.